Security Guard Certificate and Certification Program Information

 Security Guard Certification and Continuing Education Information

-Most states require that security guards be licensed or certified before they can work in the field.
-To qualify for licensure, most states require that applicants be at least 18, pass a background check and receive classroom training.
-Certification courses often instruct students on testifying in court, writing reports, firearm training, legal use of deadly force and crime scene preservation.
+Most states require that security guards be registered before they can work in the field.
+To register, most states require that applicants be at least 18, pass a background check and receive classroom training.

 Security guards can also become Certified Protection Officers (CPO), a designation offered by the International Foundation for Protection Officers (IFPP).
-Certificates and certification might also prepare students to obtain an associate's or bachelor's degree in criminal justice or a related field.
+A certificate program might also prepare students to obtain an associate's or bachelor's degree in criminal justice or a related field.

 Related to Security Guard Certification